lluis90badia/projects/data_analyst_projects/salary_survey_excel_powerbi/README.md

 ## Objectives

 - Understand, clean and process the selected database using Microsoft Excel.
-- Import the processed file into Power BI to amend the sheets in Power Query, and to visualise the data through charts.
+- Import the processed file into Power BI to amend the sheets in Power Query, create mesaures using DAX, and to visualise the data through charts.
 - Analyse whether the survey data realistically reflects the current European labour market context.

 ## Actions Taken